Japow Hakuba trip information

 Delays

-There is always the possibility of delays with domestic travel in Japan and/or international travel.
+There is always the possibility of delays with international travel and/or domestic travel in Japan.
 Please be prepared for this possibility by giving yourself time to get to Hakuba and do not schedule important events right after the trip.
 Domestically things usually are smooth, but I have had international flights get delayed by up to 24 hours in the past.

 Travel Considerations

-There are several options to get to Hakuba from the airport or Tokyo.
+There are two options to get to Hakuba directly from the airports.

 Direct Shuttle from Narita or Haneda airport to the Motoi Lodge: easiest, but most expensive